CharlesThawnpi/movievirus-docs/master-instruction-source.md

   * warning, reminder, and support-facing explanatory text should follow the same multilingual content structure
   * wording changes must not change underlying enforcement logic or audit meaning

+### D.12.4 Message Rendering Contract

+All bot-visible messages should be rendered from backend decision output.

+Rendering contract:

+  * status_code = enforcement/result meaning
+  * message_key = visible text lookup key
+  * button_set_key = visible action/button layout key

+Rules:

+  * bot should not assemble its own entitlement meaning from local guesses
+  * WebApp and bot should use the same backend decision contract where relevant
+  * Burmese and English wording should remain editable through the dynamic content system
+  * support/admin investigation should be able to trace a shown user message back to stable status_code and log_type
 ---

 # =========================================================